k2view-academy/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 ## Logical Units Execution Summary

-Displays an executed task's LUs and post execution processes.
+Displays an executed task's LUs and post-execution processes.
 To display the Logical Units Execution Summary, click a task's **Task Execution Id** setting in the **Task Execution Summary** window.

-Click **Show/Hide Columns** to open a popup window, which displays a list of available fields for each task.
+Click **Show/Hide Columns** to open a pop-up window, which displays a list of available fields for each task.
 Fields in green are displayed by default.
 Click a field to remove it from the display.

-The window displays a summary on each LU or post execution process of an executed task.
+The window displays a summary on each LU or post-execution process of an executed task.

 ### Generating a Task Execution Report on each Process